winnypeg1273/GTA-SA-Wanted-Level---IV-Style/README.md

 * [TBoGT-weapons + GTA IV HUD](https://libertycity.net/files/gta-san-andreas/10649-tbogt-weapons-gta-iv-hud.html) from вавилон

 ## History
+### Update 5.7
+* The search zone will recenter for 5 seconds if the cops spotted player
+* Using weapons or play vigilante missions will reveal player location
+* Once spotted, cops will drive at double speed

 ### Update 5.6
 * Fixed bugs that cause crash related to the spike script
 * If you use weapons during cooldown, the cops won't find you unless you actually cause damage